monninja/Web1_Summer19/intro-to-css.md

 ## CSS box model

+## More CSS formatting
+Animation
+Borders
+Radius
+box shadow

 ## CSS Basic Layout properties

 We will not be sticking with these layout properties in the project site, but it's good to know those options exist.
 Ok, you've built a great first page!
 Good job!
 First pages always have random colors and wacky things on it.
 Say goodbye to this page because you'll probably never build anything like this again.
+It was a great learning experience.
 Take your beautiful mockup and get ready to create a beautiful, professionally-coded live version.